Working as a team

 Free copies for members

-A free download copy of the guide is available to all Association of Chairs and Beacon Programme members.
+A free download copy of the guide is available to all Association of Chairs members and Beacon Programme participants.

 - Association of Chairs members: download a PDF copy here

-- Beacon Programme members: download a PDF copy here.
+- Beacon Programme participants: download a PDF copy here.

 You can also download the other titles in the series: